manish1696/Linear_Regression/README.md

 <!-- You can include any other section that is pertinent to your problem -->

 ## General Information
-- Upgrad Lending club case study.
+- Upgrad Bike sharing assignment.
-- This repo has the EDa for the case study
+- This repo has the EDa and Linear Regression code
-- We tried to find what are the columns efecting the loan default.
+- We tried to find what are the columns efecting the cnt.
-- We used the loan data for this project
+- We used the bike sharing data for this project

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->

 ## Conclusions
-- Please check the ipynd file for the complete analysis.
+- Please check the ipynd file for the complete analysis and the linear regreesion code.

 <!-- You don't have to answer all the questions - just the ones relevant to your project. -->